KoyoteScience/BanditoAPI/README.md

      feature_metadata=null,
         // object containing metadata about the feature vectors (for more information, see below) model_type='LinearAlgebraLinearRegression',
-        // string, one of
+        // string, one of ModelType
-            // SGDRegressor
-            // LinearAlgebraLinearRegression
-            // AverageCategoryMembership
-            // CovarianceLinearRegression
      predict_on_all_models=false,
         // boolean for whether to run predictions on all models in the probabilistic ensemble (useful for debugging) feature_vectors=null,